 Allows You to React to Trends More Quickly

 Another advantage of tick charts is that they often allow you to identify trends more quickly.
 For those involved in day trading, minutes, and even seconds, may matter.
 The sooner you can identify a trend, the sooner you can place a trade.

-For example, breakouts often happen quite quickly.
+For example, breakouts often happen pretty quickly.
 Identifying a breakout sooner means you can purchase shares of that stock more rapidly and at a better price.

 Clarifies Cyclical Data

 Trends are cyclical.
 Whether you look at data over years, days, or minutes, you’ll find cyclical patterns.
 This is the foundation of Dow Theory.
-When it comes to trends over more extended time frames, visualizing movements on a time-based chart may prove easier.
+Visualizing movements on a time-based chart may prove easier when it comes to trends over more extended time frames.

 But when looking at trends over minutes, which is what many day traders do, time-based charts often fail to indicate these trends.
-The above example in which we compare a one-minute time-based chart and a tick chart in the first few minutes of the trading day is an excellent example of this concept in action.
+The above example in which we compare a one-minute time-based chart and a tick chart in the first few minutes of the trading day is an excellent example of this concept.

 Compresses Lower Activity Time Periods

 Most stocks have periods when trading activity is lower.
 For example, you may see a dip in trading activity during lunchtime.
 After-hours trading and overnight trading may also have lower levels of trading activity.
-Time-based charts may cause you to overvalue the impact of trading that occurs in these hours.
+Time-based charts may cause you to overvalue the impact of trading in these hours.
 Tick charts compress the data from periods of low trading activity.
-This means that tick charts are less likely to show false breakouts or other misleading trend data in many circumstances.
+Tick charts are less likely to show false breakouts or other misleading trend data in many circumstances.

 Disadvantages of Tick Charts